Hypatchia/ClientSatisfaction-MachineLearning-Scikitlearn-Streamlit/README.md

 ## Metrics and Results

-Developed and fine-tuned five machine learning models for customer satisfaction prediction.
+Developed and fine-tuned four machine learning models for customer satisfaction prediction.
 Achieved the following accuracies on the test dataset, demonstrating the effectiveness of the predictive models.
 Identified key features that significantly influence customer satisfaction, providing actionable insights for businesses.

 The metrics used for evaluation are:
 - Accuracy